This annual list of the best property management franchises was revised and updated on April 28, 2021.

-Founded by Aaron Marshall in 2007 and franchising since 2014, the number of locations currently stands at 37 (up by six from the previous year’s total), three of which are company-owned and all of which are located in the US.
+Founded by Aaron Marshall in 2007 and franchising since 2014, the number of locations currently stands at 42 (up from the previously reported total of 37), of which four are company-owned and all are located in the US.

 An Important Note About Our Methodology

 The franchises on this list were ranked according to the number of units in the franchise system.
 If you are a prospective franchisee searching for franchise opportunities that meet or exceed certain performance benchmarks for sales, profits, and return on investment, please check out this list of America’s Most Lucrative Franchises.